 Registration for self-employment is open for your business’s second tax year any time up to October 5.
 In the UK, the tax year runs from April 6 to April 5.
 If, for example, you opened your business in January 2020, then you have until October 2020 to register.
 If you opened your business in September 2020, then you have until October 2021.

-3. Sort Out your Insurances
+3. Sort Out your Insurance

 As a self-employed individual, you need to pay your insurance yourself.
 You’ll also need National Insurance to contribute to your annual profits.